 The Cards could have even folded on the final drive, when New York's Steve Smith made a spectacular grab on third-and-15 from the Giants' 4-yard line to pick up 34 yards and give the home fans hope when it looked like they'd have none.
 Rolle was in position to break up that play but couldn't.
 No matter, since he grabbed the interception to stomp out the Giants a few plays later.

-It’s impossible to argue the loss to the Colts on the Cards’ first “Sunday Night Football” appearance – that ugly 31-10 home defeat – was anything but the Cardinals’ worst game of the season.
-Against the Giants, “we played our best game, I think, today,” safety
+It's impossible to argue the loss to the Colts on the Cards' first "Sunday Night Football" appearance – that ugly 31-10 home defeat – was anything but the Cardinals' worst game of the season.
+Against the Giants, "we played our best game, I think, today," safety Adrian Wilson said.

 That's how a team gets the league to pay attention.